Reconstructing the Type Ia Supernova Absolute Magnitude with Two-Probe Physics-Informed Neural Networks: Abstract

 \section{Abstract}

 We apply two variants of Physics-Informed Neural Networks (PINNs) to reconstruct the Type~Ia supernova absolute magnitude $M_B(z)$ from joint BAO and supernova data under four cosmological models ($\Lambda$CDM, CPL, GEDE, $\Lambda_s$CDM) and two DESI~DR2 fiducial sets.
-A heteroscedastic single-network method tested across four constraint configurations establishes that the Etherington distance duality relation is more fundamental constraint than cosmological model priors, with DDR violations of 30--52~mmag under physical constraints versus 85--2330~mmag without.
+A heteroscedastic single-network method tested across four constraint configurations establishes that the Etherington distance duality relation is a more fundamental constraint than cosmological model priors, reducing internal inconsistencies by up to an order of magnitude.
 Under full constraints all models recover $M_B \approx -19.3$~mag with biases below 0.05~mag.
-A Fisher information-weighted two-network variant trains independent networks on BAO and SN data, providing clean probe separation and finding no significant $M_B$ evolution in $z \in [0.3, 1.5]$.
-The heteroscedastic method identifies a persistent $2-3\sigma$ residual at $z \sim 0.4-0.5$ that is consistent across all four models and both fiducials; the Fisher method finds no significant pointwise deviation in $z\in[0.3,1.5]$ but shows a systematic separation of redshift-binned $M_B$ distributions consistent with the same underlying tension.
+A Fisher information-weighted two-network variant trains independent networks on BAO and SN data, providing clean probe separation; it finds no significant pointwise $M_B$ evolution in $z \in [0.3, 1.5]$, but reveals a systematic separation of redshift-binned $M_B$ distributions.
+The heteroscedastic method identifies a persistent $2$--$3\sigma$ residual at $z \sim 0.4$--$0.5$ that is consistent across all four models and both fiducials, implying the same underlying tension.
 While the origin of this feature remains ambiguous, its model-independence and cross-method consistency warrant further investigation with forthcoming data.